deepc-health/SynthSeg/README.md

 - `--threads`: to indicate the number of cores to be used if running on a CPU (example: `--threads 3` to run on 3 cores).
 This value defaults to 1, but we recommend increasing it for faster analysis.
 - `--crop`: to crop the input images to a given shape before segmentation.
 The given size must be divisible by 32.
-Images are cropped around their centre, and their segmentations are given at the original size).
+Images are cropped around their center, and their segmentations are given at the original size).
 It can be given as a single (i.e., `--crop 160` to run on 160<sup>3</sup> patches), or several integers (i.e, `--crop 160 128 192` to crop to different sizes in each direction, ordered in RAS coordinates).
 This value defaults to 192, but it can be decreased for faster analysis or to fit in your GPU.

-**IMPORTANT:** Unlike the original synthseg, we resample the synthseg output to its original voxel dimension.
-So both the anatomy maps and the region maps are overlayable on the original input MRI.
+**IMPORTANT:**, Unlike the original synthseg, we resample the synthseg output to its original voxel dimension.
+So both the anatomy maps and the region maps are overlay able on the original input MRI.

-The complete list of segmented structures is available in [labels table.txt](data/labels%20table.txt) along with their corresponding values.

 ----------------

 ### Input Folder Structure

-The `seg_config.yaml` is optional inside the `inpdir`.
+The `seg_config.yaml` is optional inside the `<inpdir>`.
 It is only required when the user wants to change the classification of the default anatomy into different regions than in the default `seg_config.yaml`
 ```
 │
 └───<inpdir>